 Introduction

-The Landscape Evolution and Forecasting (LEAF) Toolbox is a computer application capable of producing geo-coded raster layers for a set of vegetation biophysical parameters from either Sentinel 2 Multispectral Imager (MSI) , Landsat 8 Operational Land Imager (OLI) satellite imagery, Landsat 7 Enhanced Thematic Imager Plus or Landsat 5 Thematic Mapper
+The Landscape Evolution and Forecasting (LEAF) Toolbox is a computer application capable of producing geo-coded raster layers for a set of vegetation biophysical parameters from either Sentinel 2 Multispectral Imager (MSI) , Landsat 8 Operational Land Imager (OLI) satellite imagery, Landsat 7 Enhanced Thematic Imager Plus or Landsat 5 Thematic Mapper.
+LEAF is bow being implemented within the Government of Canada Digital Earth Canada (DEC) pilot, hereafter LEAF-DEC.

-The purpose of this document is to provide the user requirements for the LEAF Toolbox.
+The purpose of this document is to provide the user requirements for the LEAF-DEC.

 Vegetation Biophysical Parameters